10 Easy Steps to Change a Home Thermostat

 Step 10.
 If your new thermostat is programmable, you need to program it to cycle at the times that you select.
 This information should be in the instructions that came with your thermostat.

 Whether you are replacing a faulty thermostat or upgrading to a programmable unit, a thermostat that is operating properly can save you money in the end.
 If you opt for a programmable unit, you will have even more flexibility in spending your monthly energy dollars.
-The ability to change your own thermostat further adds to that savings but if you lack the skill or confidence to take on this project yourself the professionals at Delta Heating and Cooling will be glad to help you save your energy dollars.
+The ability to change your own thermostat further adds to that savings but if you lack the skill or confidence to take on this project yourself the professionals at Delta Heating, Cooling & Plumbing will be glad to help you save your energy dollars.